 What they do

-They are used for quick relief when you are experiencing difficulty breathing.
+Relievers are used for quick relief when you are experiencing difficulty breathing.

-Relievers should only be used now and again.
+They should only be used now and again.
 Using them too often means that your asthma is not well controlled.
 If you find you are using your reliever more than 3 times per week, tell your doctor – you will need your asthma medication to be reviewed.

 You may hear these described as ‘combination’ inhalers